Judge Dismisses Suit Against Deerpark Planning Board Regarding New Century Project

 0:00

-Known for hosting the annual Moon Festival, one of the largest cultural events in the tri-state region, the 40-acre event venue has an expansion plan that includes a theatre, a boutique hotel, and several restaurants to further drive tourism growth.
+Known for hosting the annual Moon Festival, one of the largest cultural events in the tri-state region, the 40-acre event venue has an expansion plan that includes a theatre, a boutique hotel, and several restaurants, to further drive tourism growth.

 In January, William Smith, president of the unincorporated Lower Huguenot Neighborhood Alliance, took the town and New Century to court to reverse the environmental decision and subject the company to a more demanding review under the New York state Environmental Quality Review Act.

-As counsel noted, under state law, a challenge to a town planning board decision must be initiated within 30 days after the filing of such decision with the town clerk’s office.
+As the counsel noted, under state law, a challenge to a town planning board decision must be initiated within 30 days after the filing of such a decision with the town clerk’s office.
 That did not happen here.

-Contrary to plaintiffs’ arguments about inconsistencies in timestamps and potentially falsified documents, McElduff found the challenged board resolutions were filed with town clerk Florence Santini on Sept.
+Contrary to the plaintiffs’ arguments about inconsistencies in timestamps and potentially falsified documents, McElduff found the challenged board resolutions were filed with town clerk Florence Santini on Sept.
 29, more than two months before the suit.

-Though Smith’s counsel later supplied more membership information in replies to the defendants’ dismissal motion, it was unable to cure the insufficiency of the petition itself; instead, a cross-motion should have been filed to amend the petition, according to the judge.
+Though Smith’s counsel later supplied more membership information in replies to the defendants’ dismissal motion, it was unable to cure the insufficiency of the petition itself.
+Instead, a cross-motion should have been filed to amend the petition, according to the judge.

-New Century COO Peter Wei told The Epoch Times in a statement that he is pleased with the court decision and that, if everything goes as planned, the development will further revive the former equestrian site and boost the local economy in an environmentally responsible way.
+New Century COO Peter Wei told The Epoch Times in a statement that he is pleased with the court decision, and that if everything goes as planned, the development will further revive the former equestrian site and boost the local economy in an environmentally responsible way.

-John Barone, a partner of Rupp Pfalzgraf, told The Epoch Times in a statement that Lower Huguenot Neighborhood Alliance is disappointed with the dismissal short of the requested fact-finding and that his firm continues to review options regarding the court decision.
+John Barone, a partner of Rupp Pfalzgraf, told The Epoch Times in a statement that the Lower Huguenot Neighborhood Alliance is disappointed with the dismissal short of the requested fact-finding and that his firm continues to review options regarding the court decision.

 Ties to NYenvironcom

-Since the birth of Lower Huguenot Neighborhood Alliance, the unincorporated group has maintained a close relationship with the New Paltz-based NYenvironcom.
+Since the birth of the Lower Huguenot Neighborhood Alliance, the unincorporated group has maintained a close relationship with the New Paltz-based NYenvironcom.

 The neighborhood alliance’s Facebook page shows the two share the same website.
-Not only that, but NYenvironcom’s quarterly newsletters regularly mention the alliance’s activities; and a fundraising webpage states that donations to the alliance are processed through NYenvironcom.
+Not only that, but NYenvironcom’s quarterly newsletters regularly mention the alliance’s activities, and a fundraising webpage states that donations to the alliance are processed through NYenvironcom.

 A previous Epoch Times investigation found that NYenvironcom exerted the bulk of its energy into campaigns against development projects along the Neversink Valley in the town of Deerpark.
 The organization financially sponsors a local group called Deerpark Rural Alliance to carry out much of its advocacy on the ground.

-The Epoch Times’ previous investigation found that NYenvironcom’s founder and executive director, Alex Scilla, had lived in China for more than a decade and still maintains business interests there.
+The Epoch Times’ previous investigation found that NYenvironcom’s founder and executive director, Alex Scilla, lived in China for more than a decade and still maintains business interests there.

 The Epoch Times reached out to Smith, Scilla, and Grace Woodard, who heads the Deerpark Rural Alliance, for comment but received no reply by publication time.